fealty/Xenos/Specifications/Xenos.md

 Consider the following example of nested markup content:

-	{paragraph: Hello, this is a paragraph of {emphasize: nested markup} text.}
+	`paragraph: Hello, this is a paragraph of `emphasize: nested markup` text.`

 Aside from evaluatable Xenos expressions and nested markup constructs, the markup form treats all other content as text, so in basic form, the above example transforms to what follows: